Kayaking on Lake George: Safety Precautions to Know About

 Make Yourself As Visible as Possible

 While wearing neon colors is a valiant effort in protecting yourself, bright and flashy colors tend to fade out of view for boats while at a distance.
-Flares, smoke signals, flags, and lights can help in illuminating your kayak for the boaters around you.
-This is especially important at nighttime when visibility is very low.
+Flares, smoke signals, flags, and lights can help in illuminating your kayak for the boaters around you - especially at night.

 Wear Proper Attire & Equipment